nens/threedi-docs/source/f_problem_solving.rst

 -	Can I change infiltration in a simulation template?

-*No infiltration is part of the schematisation.
+*No, infiltration is part of the schematisation.
 You can copy a schematisation and change the infiltration file there.*